letsencrypt/website/README.md

-Let's Encrypt Website
+GET Ready to Encrypt Website
 =====================

 This is the repository for the main [Let's Encrypt website].

 This site is built with [Hugo].
-It's entirely static, no server-side code/scripting.
+It is entirely static and  no server-side code/scripting is written.

 To see your changes, [install Hugo Extended], then run it with: